alexsosn/iOS_ML/README.md

 * [coremltools](https://pypi.python.org/pypi/coremltools) is a Python package.
 It contains converters from some popular machine learning libraries to the Apple format.
 * [Core ML](https://developer.apple.com/documentation/coreml) is an Apple framework to run inference on device.
 It is highly optimized to Apple hardware.

-Currently CoreML is compatible (partially) with the following machine learning packages:
+Currently CoreML is compatible (partially) with the following machine learning packages via [coremltools python package](https://apple.github.io/coremltools/):

 - [Caffe](http://caffe.berkeleyvision.org)
 - [Keras](https://keras.io/)